Unit 3 - Practice Quiz

 Explain Resiliency and Site Security Concepts Medium

-B. The company must have a data backup or replica that is, at most, 1 hour old, defining the maximum acceptable data loss.
+A. The company must have a data backup or replica that is, at most, 1 hour old, defining the maximum acceptable data loss.

-C. The time to detect a system failure and initiate the recovery process must be less than 1 hour.
+B. The mean time between system failures must be greater than 1 hour.

-D. The entire system must be fully restored and operational within 1 hour after a disaster is declared.
+C. The entire system must be fully restored and operational within 1 hour after a disaster is declared.

 35 A key component of implementing a Zero Trust Architecture is micro-segmentation.
 How does micro-segmentation improve security in a cloud environment compared to traditional network segmentation?